 Source: Virginia Department of Aviation, 2013 Virginia Air Transportation System Plan Update

 Most Virginia airports are for general aviation rather than commercial passenger service.
 General Aviation airports allow private planes to land and offer ground services such as refueling.
-Such airports typically lack air traffic control towers, and pilots must pay close attention to other aircraft in the area when taking off or landing using the pilots eyes to maintain separation.
+Such airports typically lack air traffic control towers; pilots must pay close attention to other aircraft in the area when taking off or landing using the pilots eyes to maintain separation.

 Funding to operate General Aviation airports, while small by the standards of major airports with scheduled commercial passenger service such as Washington Dulles, can be a significant challenge for local governments.
+Funding for capital improvements, including upgrading safety equipment and runways, comes almost entirely from Federal and state grants.

 Keeping a General Aviation airport open requires keeping local jurisdictions aware of the benefits of the facility.
 Local officials are reminded of the costs during each budget cycle.